yitaozh/yitaozh.github.io/source/_posts/Study-Plan-2025-Spring.md

 I want to finish the preparation mentioned in 1point3acre one by one.

-1. For coding, work on 6 new questions per day.
+1. For coding, work on 3 new questions per day.
 2. For SD, do 6.824, DDIA and Alex Xu in order
-3. Work on behavioral doc during work hours
+3. Work on behavioral doc during this week

+**Never use night time for leetcode.**

 ## The current schedule

-1. 6 leetcode problems per day
+1. 3 leetcode problems per day
 2. One 6.824 lecture per day
-3. No work on BQ now
+3. Work on the BQ questions on 1/16, 1/17 and 1/20 work hours

 LC: day time, preferably morning time
 SD: daily after 10:30 to 2:00